Planar fault-tolerant circuits for non-Clifford gates on the 2D color code: Introduction

 The path integral approach was already used in Refs.~\cite{twisted_double_code,Davydova2025} to construct low-overhead non-Abelian circuits, which are related to the transversal $CCZ$ gate on three copies of the 3D toric code rather than the transversal $T$ gate in the 3D color code.
 Compared to these circuits, the two advantages of twisted color circuits are (1) that they use single-qubit physical $T$ gates instead of 3-qubit $CCZ$ gates, and (2) that their qubit connectivity is naturally planar.
 Note that Refs.~\cite{Bombin2018,Davydova2025} also give protocols based on physical $T$ gates, but explicit circuits are not given and would have a larger qubit footprint and not be planar.

 We also provide a direct physical interpretation of the color path integral as a lattice topological quantum field theory (TQFT), or a discrete gauge theory, for a non-Abelian topological phase.
-We formulate the underlying cohomology theory, called \emph{color cohomology}, establish the gauge invariance of the according action, show its equivalence to a known Dijkgraaf-Witten gauge theory, and study its flux and charge defects.
+We formulate the underlying cohomology theory, called \emph{color cohomology} (see also Ref.~\cite{Kubica2019}), establish the gauge invariance of the according action, show its equivalence to a known Dijkgraaf-Witten gauge theory, and study its flux and charge defects.
 The latter are essential for the decoding of twisted color circuits.
+The detailed interplay of defects that we derive can also be used to accurately and efficiently benchmark the logical performance of the protocol, despite the non-Clifford gates in the circuit.
+As also noted in Ref.~\cite{Davydova2025}, it is not necessary to simulate the full circuit including the non-Clifford operations.

 Like the protocols in Refs.~\cite{Bombin2018,Brown2019,Scruby2020,Davydova2025}, Pauli-$X$ errors in our twisted color circuits have to be decoded and corrected \emph{just-in-time} during the execution of the circuit, instead of globally at the end of the protocol.
 We describe in detail how this decoding works microscopically, concretely implementing ideas of Ref.~\cite{Bombin2018}.
-Roughly, decoding works by reapplying a global matching-based 3D-color-code decoder at every time step, and using another global decoder to reconcile the result with corrections already committed at earlier time steps.
+Our method of just-in-time decoding invokes an arbitrary 3D-color-code decoder twice at every time step: Once to obtain a fresh global ``current best estimate'', and another time to join the previously committed corrections with the current best estimate.
 This is to be contrasted with more heuristic RG-based decoders which are mainly discussed in Refs.~\cite{Brown2019,Scruby2020,Davydova2025}.
-We revisit the restriction decoder~\cite{Kubica2019} which can be used as global decoder for the $Z$ errors in our circuits, and propose a new global decoding algorithm for the $X$ errors.
+Our method is closer to the original ideas in Ref.~\cite{Bombin2018} and the matching-based algorithm mentioned in Ref.~\cite{Davydova2025}.
+We revisit the restriction decoder~\cite{Kubica2019} which can be used as a matching-based global decoder for the $Z$ errors in our circuits, and propose a new global decoding algorithm for the $X$ errors.
 Furthermore, we study how the knowledge of the Pauli-$X$ decoding can be used later to optimize the global decoding of the Pauli-$Z$ errors.